 We have been working in the Western Balkans since 2014, starting with Organisational Developmentsupport for civil society actors.
 We have supported organisations that play a key role in conflict prevention and reconciliation by: enabling political participation and inclusive education of youth; advocating for media freedom; and through inter-ethnic initiatives.

 Since 2017, we have been supporting two pioneer regional cooperation initiatives, led by the governments of Bosnia-Herzegovina, Serbia, Kosovo, Montenegro, North Macedonia and Albania.
 We are supporting them to develop strong organisational systems and conflict-sensitive grant-making.
-Since 2018, we have also expanded our Inclusive Dialogue with Business service offer to the region and we are currently supporting one multi-stakeholder dialogue in Bosnia-Herzegovina.
+Since 2018, we have also expanded our Business Engagement service offer to the region and we are currently supporting one multi-stakeholder dialogue in Bosnia-Herzegovina.

 We work in: Albania, Bosnia & Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro and Serbia